hl7au/au-fhir-base/pages/_includes/au-substance-intro.md

 #### Extensions
-No extensions are available for this profile.
+No extensions are used in this profile.

 #### Examples
 [Body substance: epiglottic mucus](Substance-example0.html)